mpi-astronomy/FAQ/faq/chapters/python/virtualenv.md

 poetry add <package>
 ```
 You'll notice that this automatically updates the `pyproject.toml` file with the dependencies.
-You can edit the file manually or use the `Poetry` CLI as demonstrated above.
+You can edit the file manually or use the `Poetry` CLI, as demonstrated above.
-If you've edited manually, you can install all packages to the environment using the `poetry install` command.
+If you've edited manually, you can install all packages in the environment using the `poetry install` command.

 To activate the virtual environment, use the following command:
 ```bash